laurentvv/pdf-ocr-ai/README.md

 <details>
 <summary><b>Benefits of this approach</b></summary>

-- ✅ Command `pdf-ocr-lmstudio` becomes globally available
+- ✅ Command `pdf-ocr-ai` becomes globally available
 - ✅ uv manages dependencies automatically in isolated environment
 - ✅ No need to reinstall each time you use the tool
 - ✅ Better dependency isolation than traditional pip